UCL-MIRSG/.github/work-items.md

 ### Product & Development Focussed

+- 🐳 **Epic** - A business initiative to be accomplished - usually through a set of related features and stories - *e.g. [EPIC] Enable compute integration with XNAT*
 - 💼 **Record** - Captures a "project" that either translates directly to an XNAT project or is a software development project - *e.g. [RECORD] XNAT support for the MRI-x project*
 - ✨ **Feature** - A discrete and defined piece of functionality that fulfills user needs - *e.g. [FEATURE] Add support for XNAT Container Service via Kubernetes*
 - 📝 **Story** -  A need or use case expressed from a user's perspective as “persona + need + purpose.”- *e.g. [STORY] As a researcher, I want to be able to run my analysis from XNAT, so that I don't need to move my data*